CreasolTech/DomBusGateway/README.md

 DomBus modules equipped with DomBus firmware can be used with:
 * [Domoticz](https://wiki.domoticz.com/Creasol_Dombus), using the **CreasolDomBus plugin**
-* [Home Assistant](https://www.home-assistant.io/) and [OpenHAB](https://www.openhab.org/), using the **DomBusGateway** software that acts as a **DomBus to MQTT-AD gateway**.
-Also, other systems supporting MQTT can be used in this way, for example [NodeRED](https://nodered.org/) and many others.
+* [Home Assistant](https://www.home-assistant.io/), [OpenHAB](https://www.openhab.org/), [NodeRED](https://nodered.org/), [ioBroker](https://www.iobroker.net/) and other systems supporting MQTT, by using the **DomBusGateway** software that acts as a **DomBus to MQTT-AD gateway**.

-DomBus modules equipped with Modbus firmware can be used with:
+* Other building automation systems supporting **Modbus** protocol can use DomBus modules equipped with Modbus firmware.
-* [Home Assistant](https://www.home-assistant.io/), [OpenHAB](https://www.openhab.org/), [NodeRED](https://nodered.org/), [ioBroker](https://www.iobroker.net/) and many other systems supporting the Modbus protocol.

 ### For HomeAssistant and OpenHAB, is it better DomBus + DomBusGateway, or Modbus?

-**DomBus + DomBusGateway** implementation is simpler, because **all devices/entities are created automatically**.
+**DomBus firmware + DomBusGateway** implementation is simpler, because **all devices/entities are created automatically**.
 It's a must in case that DCMD, pushbuttons, alarm sensors and counters are needed.

-Modbus may be used for relay modules, EVSE module (to make your own electric vehicle charging wallbox), Dual axis solar tracker. **Modbus is not recommended in case that pushbuttons, alarm sensors and counters have to be used**, because Modbus is a master-slave protocol so the controller have to poll continuosly to get input status, introducing delays.
+Modbus may be used for relay modules, EVSE module (to make your own electric vehicle charging wallbox), Dual axis solar tracker. **Modbus is not recommended in case that pushbuttons, alarm sensors and counters have to be used**, because Modbus is a master-slave protocol where the controller have to poll continuosly all Modbus modules to get their input status, introducing delays.

 ### Example: DomBusEVSE module used to make a Smart Wallbox with Home Assistant